ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 1.11.0:

+* With memory optimization mode, the constraints on Duplicate nodes are relaxed to avoid copies as much as possible

 ## Version 1.10.0:

 * A specific memory buffer can now be assigned to a FIFO (so buffer external to this framework)